So, you want to trade cryptocurrencies, but you don’t know where to start learning about this exciting rollercoaster of a market and its fundamentals?

 Creating a portfolio in some sort of portfolio tracking tool is always a good idea because it is automated to show the overall value of your funds as well as the value of all your individual investments in comparison to their value at the time you acquired them.
 Good portfolio trackers also have a notification system, which, much like an alarm clock, tells you if your cryptocurrency has reached the desired price or fell below some valuation.

 All these functions are very useful for managing your investments as well as for making decisions.

 Let’s name a few of the best options for tracking your portfolio:

-A desktop and mobile portfolio tracker with trading fees, multi-portfolio option, and a wide range of tokens and exchanges.
+A desktop and mobile portfolio tracker with trading fees, multi-portfolio options, and a wide range of tokens and exchanges.

 By far the most popular mobile portfolio tracker.
 Has multiple-portfolio management option, and outstanding exchange and token coverage with great charting.

-One of the few desktop and mobile portfolio trackers with advanced tax-report possibility.
+One of the few desktops and mobile portfolio trackers with advanced tax-report possibility.
 However, the mobile version is limited, so desktop access is a must-have.